Anohni: Musical collaborations

 Anohni worked with Bernard Butler on some acoustic sessions for the radio station XFM.
 In June 2009, she appeared live with Yoko Ono and the Plastic Ono Band at Ornette Coleman's Meltdown festival at the Royal Festival Hall, singing Ono's "Toyboat".
 In the same year, she collaborated with Bryce Dessner on the Bob Dylan song "I Was Young When I Left Home" for the AIDS benefit album Dark Was the Night, produced by the Red Hot Organization.

-On March 6, 2013, Anohhi and the Johnsons performed Candy Says with Lou Reed at his last performance before his death in Paris, at the Salle Pleyel, a classical-music concert hall.
+On 6 March 2013, Anohhi and the Johnsons performed Candy Says with Lou Reed at his last performance before his death in Paris, at the Salle Pleyel, a classical-music concert hall.
 In response to his death later that year she put out a statement on Facebook stating, "Lou was like a father to me.
 I have never felt so perceived and loved for who I actually am by a man than by Lou Reed.
 He fought tirelessly for me to have a place in the daylight culture.
 My career would never have taken off without Lou’s tremendous influence."
 The song "Sliver of Ice" off the album My Back Was a Bridge for You to Cross was inspired by Reed.
 "He was a hardcore kind of guy and these moments were transforming the way he was seeing things.
-I wrote ‘Sliver of Ice,’ remembering those words of his.”
+I wrote ‘Sliver of Ice,’ remembering those words of his."

 On 2 September 2013, she performed at the Verona Arena with the Italian musician and songwriter Franco Battiato.
 The concert was made into the live album Del suo veloce volo, released that November by Universal.

 In 2017, Anohni appeared on Cocorosie's politically charged single "Smoke 'em Out" with Big Freedia, Cakes da Killa and others.

 In June 2022, Anohni appeared on Hercules and Love Affair's album In Amber.
-She took the lead on six tracks including the singles "Poisonous Storytelling", and "One".
-She co-composed six songs present on the record and also collaborated with drummer Budgie of Siouxsie and the Banshees and the Creatures.
+She co-composed and sang on six tracks including the singles "Poisonous Storytelling", and "One" collaborating with drummer Budgie of Siouxsie and the Banshees and the Creatures.